Skip to main content

 Degrees and Programs

 High school seniors may have the option to make their future worry-free by applying for the direct admit program.
-Registered nurses who have an associate's degree in nursing can take the fast track by applying for the RN to B.S.N. or RN to M.S.N.
+Registered nurses who have an associate degree in nursing can take the fast track by applying for the RN to B.S.N. or RN to M.S.N.

 Ready to get started?